 of the world - I'll use the man-made canals to shorten the journey.

 This site has grown over the years and contains a mix of dated and new material, from manuals and technical details to stories

 and my daily blog.
-The blog is more of a daily dairy and I will always post several pictures along with a brief description of
+The blog is in actuality something of a daily dairy and I always post several pictures daily along with a brief description of

 my adventures (or lack thereof) each day.

 Please enjoy browsing the site and, for those who find themselves sailing in unknown waters: